Security Monitors Job Site 2022-2023

 Terms of Employment

-- The SM is expected to work at least six shifts per month.
-An SM may not work more than 19 hours per week in all positions held on campus (40 hours during the summer).
+- Security Monitor is expected to work at least ten shifts per month.
+Minimum of two weekend shifts a month Fri/Sat.
+A SM may not work more than 19 hours per week (40 hours during the summer) in all positions held on campus.

 - The period of employment for this position commences on the day of hiring until the residence halls close at the end of the academic year.
 Summer opportunities are also available.

-- Security Monitors participate in a mandatory, paid staff training as designated by the Security Coordinator.
+- Security Monitors will actively participate in a mandatory, paid staff training as designated by the Security Coordinator.

 - Security Monitors must attend mandatory monthly meetings as scheduled by the Security Coordinator.

 - The Security Monitor program will be in operation during the evening hours of each week as well as hours during the weekends.
-The security program begins as soon as the residence halls open and thus Welcome Week in both August and January require coverage.
-This also includes providing coverage during vacation and holiday periods when the halls remain open, such as Thanksgiving and Spring Break.
-SMs should expect to work during some of the times listed.
+“Holiday” shifts include Sunday nights before Monday closures, Thanksgiving, Spring Break, Welcome Week in both August and January, and others.
+Security Monitors are required to work a certain amount of holiday shifts.

 - Continued employment is contingent upon a satisfactory job performance evaluation by the Security Coordinator on a regular basis.